arborist-mendelu/dynatree/docker/README.md

 # DYNATREE in Docker

-It is possible to run computations on Dynatree scripts in Docker container.
+It is possible to work with DYNATREE scripts in a Docker container.
 The container gives you access to the data and scripts either in Solara environment or in Jupyter notebook.
 You can look at [short demo](https://youtu.be/Li-lFeIvkjs).

 ## Instructions